 More recently I am gravitating toward more coaching and I am thrilled with how this is working for me.
-About 90% of the work I do with my coach partner is focused on Life Coaching goals, obstacles and accountability.
-Five percent perhaps is conversation that would fall under the heading of traditional therapy which she is also qualified to handle, and another 5% is sharing thoughts, suggestions and information about our respective approaches to our work.
+About 90% of the work I do with my coach partner is focused on Life Coaching goals, obstacles, and accountability.
+Five percent perhaps is a conversation that would fall under the heading of traditional therapy which she is also qualified to handle, and another 5% is sharing thoughts, suggestions, and information about our respective approaches to our work.
 Although there is an amount of overlap, I am keenly aware of when I am doing work with her as my Life Coach and when I am doing more traditional therapy work.
 I highly value both.

 Is Self-Coaching an Option?

-In my own coaching work with clients I am comfortable with suggesting individual and couples therapy when it is clearly indicated.
+In my own coaching work with clients, I am comfortable with suggesting individual and couples therapy when it is clearly indicated.
 This may involve continued work with me if appropriate or it may not.
 For those who find value in working with a coach, I suggest that they aspire to and see themselves on a path to Self-Coaching.
 The same cannot be suggested for therapy.
 The patient in therapy may reasonably wish to progress to the point of not needing therapy.
 However, it is not advisable to do “self-therapy”, even for the most expert, trained professional therapists.
 The nature of therapy, even though there are various modalities, is such that some distance is needed for it to be effective.